ShannonKroes/MSPN_privacy/README.md

 synthetic_data = anonymize_data(data)
 ```

+Note that your own data can also be anonymized, if it is formatted as a numpy array.
 ## Installation

 To be able to run the code in this repository, follow the instructions below.